ETrakLogistics/api-docs-source/source/index.html.md

 # Label

 N.B.
-Labels belong to a `consignment`.
-They don't belong to `pieces`
+Labels belong to a `piece` even though ETrak currently only supports single piece consignments.

+Consequently, you can retrieve a label for the piece using the Consignment ID.

 ## Get A Label